corentinlger/ER-MRL/README.md

 Code for the `Evolving-Reservoirs-for-Meta-Reinforcement-Learning` (ER-MRL) paper.
 Our goal is to study the following question : How neural structures, optimized at an evolutionary scale, can enhance the capabilities of agents to learn complex tasks at a developmental scale?

+To achieve this, we adopt a computational framework based on meta reinforcement learning, modeling the interplay between evolution and development.
+At the evolutionary scale, we evolve reservoirs, a family of recurrent neural networks generated from hyperparameters.
+These evolved reservoirs are then utilized to facilitate the learning of a behavioral policy through reinforcement learning.
+This is done by encoding the environment state through the reservoir before presenting it to the agent.
+We refer to these agents, integrating a reservoir and a policy network, as ER-MRL agents.
 Our repository provides:

 ### Python scripts to :